 Unparalleled natural beauty meets sophisticated living, with à la carte meals provided as part of the service at Echoes Restaurant & Bar.
 This ultimate dining experience places you in a relaxed setting atop a balcony that overlooks the Jamison Valley, surrounding you with nature.

 Your guides will meet you in Sydney’s CBD (or at the airport), returning you to the same location at the end of the tour.

 30% easy, 35% moderate, 35% more challenging.
 10-17.5km (3 – 6.5 hours) walking each day on mostly well formed and well graded foot tracks.

 Two guides allows you to walk the entire route or shorten the distances covered each day.
 So, most people should find options that suit their fitness level.
 (PLEASE NOTE: With groups of 6 or under we will run this trip with just one guide)

 Echoes is a 4.5 star 12 room boutique hotel located right on the cliff’s edge in Katoomba.
 The views from the rooms and the balcony restaurant are truly spectacular.

 Echoes is located next to Lilianfels Resort & Spa, where walkers can enjoy full usage of facilities including both an indoor and outdoor pools.

-Alcohol, meals not listed in itinerary, drinks with meals (except tea/coffee and juice with breakfast).
+Meals not specified, drinks with meals (except for tea/coffee, and fruit juice with breakfast).